Skip to content

 You can read more about how this works in the How It Works documentation.

-The first time you run fastapi deploy, if you’re not logged in yet, you’ll be prompted to log in.
+The first time you run fastapi deploy, if you’re not logged in yet, the CLI will prompt you with the following options:

 After logging in, the CLI will help you set up your deployment: